mura0000/basic-income-analysis/bi_markdown.md

 ![](bi_markdown_files/figure-html/unnamed-chunk-27-1.png)<!-- -->

 Despite slight differences, people who have a high education level on average are more knowledgeable in BI.
-Let's partition by whether the resident is rural or urban.
+Let's partition by whether the resident is from a rural or urban area.

 ```r